Malawi Beehive Fences

 “If I could only save 1 elephant a year from this human-wildlife conflict, I would do it!
 That’s why I came up with the idea of a natural fence, of bee hives.
 In Kenya this method is already successful.”

 – Remke Lasance founder of Kasungu Elephant foundation

-The Kasungu Elephant Foundation is being handed over this year (2017) to Charles who works for a local NGO called WESM and the Mndaka Community – but it will continue to be supervised by Remke.
+The Kasungu Elephant Foundation was handed over in 2017 to Charles who works for Wildlife and Environmental Society of Malawi – a local NGO – and the Mndaka Community but it will continue to be supervised by Remke.
 The aim was always to hand the project over to the community to own.
-A great implication for the Kasungu Elephant Foundation is the lack of water which is really needed for all the projects and activities.
-For more info click here.
+A great implication for the Kasungu Elephant Foundation is the lack of water which is vital for all the projects and activities.